-The first historical notice of the Jordan is in the account of the separation of Abraham and Lot (Genesis 13:10).
+The first historical mention of the Jordan River is in the account of the separation of Abraham and Lot (Genesis 13:10).
 “Lot beheld the plain of Jordan as the garden of the Lord.”
 Jacob crossed and recrossed “this Jordan” (32:10).

-The chief events in gospel history connected with it are:
+The chief events in Gospel history connected with it are: